asheorann/bioinformatics_algorithms/README.md

-# bioinformatics_algorithms
+# Bioinformatics Algorithms
-all code surrounding fundamental bioinformatics algorithms
+All code surrounding fundamental bioinformatics algorithms that I wrote from problems presented in CSE 181 course run at UCSD by Pavel Pevzner